esphome/voice-kit-xmos-firmware/README.md

 *   In a terminal, source the environment script (example: `source ~/XMOS/XTC/15.2.1/SetEnv` )
 *   If done correctly, run `xcc --version` and it should work

+*Note:* This process is nearly identical for macOS -- just use the macOS version of the tools and install into `/Applications`.

 **Step 2:** clone the source repository.